sepse/COVAir-Balkans/README.md

 By having access to this vast network of sensors, in-depth raw data will be gathered from 6 major Balkan cities and be used as a example to perform data science studies to find potential relationships between phenomena in general.
 Furthermore, as there are numerous studies that find a relationship between air quality and respiratory diseases; by having large amounts of COVID data gathered institutionally and available makes studying this phenomenon much more viable using data science tools, that would otherwise be daunting.

 # Data
-Air pollution data has been gathered from the following cities:
+Air pollution data has been gathered from the following cities: Prishtina, Skopje, Tirana, Belgrade, Banja Luka, Zagreb.
--Prishtina
--Skopje
--Tirana, Belgrade, Banja Luka, Zagreb.
 From 2019 to 2022, to coincide with the COVID pandemic.

 ![airbalkans](https://user-images.githubusercontent.com/33126053/183589125-13294521-220f-4571-a6f8-418688de8fd2.jpg)

 COVID data has been gathered from: https://ourworldindata.org/coronavirus

+# Methodology
+All data processing, exploration and visualization will be conducted using Python notebooks hosted in Google Colab, and will be shared with the community.

+New material will be posted as we go along.